-It should be noted that “Pakin” was published due to the financial support of succeeding ARF bureaus and the Hamazkayin Central Committee.
-Due to its creative merit, unification of Armenian and diasporan literary forces, as well as its mission of preserving the Western-Armenian culture, “Pakin” has occupied a unique place in the Armenian-diasporan press.
+It should be noted that Pakin was published due to the financial support of successive ARF Bureaus and the Hamazkayin Central Executive Boards.
+Its literary credo, its persistence to feature authors from both the diaspora and the Republic of Armenia, and its mission of preserving Western Armenian culture, have carved for Pakin a unique niche in the Armenian diaspora press.